spacetelescope/mast-match/readme.md

 "Play Later" Chaos Cards can be played at any time, even if it is not your turn.

 ## Winning the Game

-The first person to earn 10 points by completing their science goals wins the game.
+The first person to earn **20 science points** by completing their Science Goals (and/or getting bonus points from Chaos Cards) wins the game!

 # Credits

+MAST Match was created by a small team during a "Hack Day Event" focused on developing new Outreach materials for MAST.

 ## About MAST
 The [Mikulski Archive for Space Telesopes (MAST)](https://archive.stsci.edu) is an astronomical data archive focused on the optical, ultraviolet, and near-infrared.
-MAST hosts data from over a 20 missions including Webb, Hubble, TESS, Kepler, and in the future Roman.
+MAST hosts data from over 20 missions including Webb, Hubble, TESS, Kepler, and in the future Roman.

 ## Image Credits
 All of the images used in this game are real data from MAST!
-You can find them yourself and download full-resolution versions of the images at:
+There are a few cards which feature artist's renditions, but still represent real data from NASA missions hosted at MAST.
+You can find all source images, learn more about them, and download full-resolution versions of the images at:

 - http://hubblesite.org/
 - https://webbtelescope.org/

+This game features data from the HST, JWST, and GaLEX missions, obtained from the MAST data archive at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.

-The icons on these cards are from [Flaticon.com](https://www.flaticon.com) and used under the free for personal and commercial use Flaticon License.
+The icons in this game are from [Flaticon.com](https://www.flaticon.com) and used under the free for personal and commercial use Flaticon License.

-## Card Game Authors
-MAST Match was created by a small team during a "Hack Day Event" focused on developing new Outreach materials for MAST.

 ### Have feedback or suggestions?

-MAST Match is still in its playtest stage, so we're always looking for things to improve!
+MAST Match is still in its playtest stage, so we're actively looking for things to improve!
 If you have questions, comments, feedback, or just want to share your experience playing the game, please reach out to jimig@stsci.edu !